schuelermine/vscode-gitlens/README.md

 # License

-This repository contains both OSS-licensed and non-OSS-licensed files.
+This repository contains only OSS-licensed files.

-All files in or under any directory named "premium" fall under LICENSE.premium.

-The remaining files fall under the MIT license.